flightaware/memcached-for-Tcl/README.md

 non-zero then the request failed, and you should not expect any varname arguments to have been modified.

+Use `memcache strerror` to get a human readable version of the error code.

 Available Commands
 ------------------